MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-walkthrough.md

     ```

 > [!NOTE]
-> In this walkthough three periods are used to indicate that extraneous output was removed.
+> In this walkthrough three periods are used to indicate that extraneous output was removed.
 >